 Our knowledge, experience and pragmatism is what differentiates us from the rest.

-Collectively, our staff have over 75 years of experience with either researching and/or managing biofouling and Invasive Aquatic Species (IAS).
+With over 20 years of experience with either researching and/or managing biofouling and Invasive Aquatic Species (IAS).
 Such a solid foundation enables us to offer a broad range of professional, scientific and technical aspects of managing biofouling and IAS.
-For further details, see below.

 BFS offers a wide range of advisory services to help clients manage all their biofouling and IAS management needs.
 One of our greatest strengths is our ability help clients identify and refine their needs to ensure all relevant biofouling and IAS requirements are managed in a cost-effective and pragmatic manner.